windsor718/poseTrack/README.md

-# PoseTrack - Bayesian Multi Camera racking and Pose Detection
+# PoseTrack - Bayesian Multi Camera Tracking and Pose Detection
 This code sets:
 - tracks person from single camera with Kalman filtering.
 - estimate poses of people on that image.
 Detect pre-defined actions.
 - associate and integrate one scene from multiple cameras with Bayesian filtering.

 Each person on images will be associated with one global unique id over multiple cameras.
 The ids, actions, frame numbers, and other associated information are stored into a RDB with sqlite3.